AhmedMoustafaa/airfoil-selector/README.md

 best_airfoils = list(maximum_cl.items())[-5:]
 maximum_cl_constrained = constraint_camber(constraint_thickness(maximum_cl, theck=0.2), camb=0.02)  #max camber = 2% of the chord, #max thickness = 20% of the chord

-# get minimum cd
+# get the minimum cd
 cl_range = [0.5,0.6,0.7,0.8]
 cl_weights =  [1,2,3,4]
-aoa_range = [0, 5]  #this will search for airfoils that has the given cl values only at the given aoa_range min_cd = min_cd_aoa(Re_range, Re_weights, cl_range, cl_weights, aoa_range)
+aoa_range = [0, 5]  #this will search for airfoils that have the given cl values only at the given aoa_range min_cd = min_cd_aoa(Re_range, Re_weights, cl_range, cl_weights, aoa_range)
 ```

-# TODO
+# TO-DO List
-- make a website using flask library that provides an easier interface for users
+- [ ] make a website using Flask library that provides an easier interface for users
-- optimize the workflow of the program (requires some knowlege that I don't currently have)
+- [ ] optimize the workflow of the program (requires some knowledge that I don't currently have)